joeyw99/ANSTO_HZB_Neutron_Training_Course_2024/README.md

 ### Prerequisites

-To run the practicals during the training course, you need access to [Setonix](https://pawsey.org.au/systems/setonix/) (the login details will be provided during the course).
+To run the practicals during the training course, you need access to [Setonix](https://pawsey.org.au/systems/setonix/) (We will provide the login details during the course).

 To run the practicals on your own HPC or server, you need to install Quantum Espresso.
 Follow the [installation instructions](https://www.quantum-espresso.org/Doc/user_guide/node7.html).